-Avoiding the Reddit Hug of Death and the Slashdot Effect
+Avoiding the Reddit Hug of Death and Other Common Causes of a Website Crash

 If you own a website, having it crash is probably one of your worst nightmares.
 If your site is tied to your income, that scenario becomes even more problematic.
 Getting a site up and running again can be time consuming, and users won’t be able to access your content in the meantime.